 Competitor pricing data is the third data piece.
 Many retailers have subscriptions to price tracking services and can simply plug that data into the system.
 For retailers that don’t have the data, dynamic pricing service providers can usually fill the void.

 Once the data is connected, it’s up to the retailer to define their pricing strategy.
 It’s here that the retailer maintains their control over the AI tools.
-Retailers tells the system what their minimum margins are, set inventory targets, identify strategy, and define rules.
+Retailers tell the system what their minimum margins are, set inventory targets, identify strategy, and define rules.

 For example, if a retailer sets a target to sell 20 TVs over the course of a week, the dynamic pricing system can increase the price after the twentieth unit has been sold, thereby maximizing profits while ensuring that the target was reached.